zanetaylor/randomedia/README.md

 # randomedia

+Originally developed to work with the [copyparty](https://github.com/9001/copyparty) API.

 ## Config & usage

 Create a `.env` file from the template with values for your media API endpoint and a password, if applicable.